 Student’s feedback is also a valuable source when evaluating the careers advice and guidance provision within the schools activities.
 Work experience feedback is collected via an online form and then sent onto Capital South who oversees all our work experience placements.
 After the Year 9 World of Work week and the Year 10 Enterprise week formal feedback is given by the students in the form of a questionnaire.
 It evaluates the different activities and the delivery options to inform the future provision of these annual events.
-Students identify which area of the events were most useful and also highlight which areas they found least useful.
+Students identify which area of the events were most useful and also highlights which areas the students found least useful.
 The feedback is then collated and evaluated by the work-related learning co-ordinator and changes are made, where necessary, for future events according to the students needs.

 The role of Ofsted

 When being inspected Ofsted will take into account the quality of independent advice and guidance when making their judgement on leadership and management.
 Previous Ofsted surveys highlighted that the schools they visited were not doing enough to evaluate the quality of the careers provision.
 With both students and senior management evaluations, here at Beths we take into account all angles of evaluation of our careers provision to ensure the success of our students.